cactorium/rust-ast-debug/README.md

 [![Build Status](https://travis-ci.org/cactorium/rust-ast-debug.svg?branch=master)](https://travis-ci.org/cactorium/rust-ast-debug)

+# Mistakes were made!
+So I kind of impulsively added this to crates.io, without thinking too much about adding more functionality, so if you've got a project that you want to name ast-debug and think would be awesome than this, let me know and we'll work out a way for your project to replace mine.

+# Introduction

 This compiler plugin takes a function and adds a println! to the top of it which a string that contains the AST of the function when it's passed through the Rust parser.